 - Have faith.
 Do The Mick’s affirmative thing.
 Remind yourself how talented you are.
 Be confident in your abilities.
 Know you’ll succeed if you work hard.

 - When you fall down, pick yourself up.
 Persevere.
 Never give up.
 As they say in boxing, answer the bell.
 “Meekie, I’m sorry I have to do that.”
 That’s what pitcher Pedro Ramos said to Mickey after hitting him with a retaliatory pitch.
-But he next at-bat, The Mick hit a monstrous homer off the façade at Yankee Stadium.
+But the next at-bat, The Mick hit a monstrous homer off the façade at Yankee Stadium.

 - Admit mistakes.
 If you make a mistake, flaunt it.
 But prepare for opportunities to redeem yourself.
 You’ll get a 9th-inning opportunity just like No. 7 did over and over again.